Batman (2013 arcade game): Cabinet

-The arcade cabinet for Batman consists of over 500 color shifting LEDs, a Batman-styled seat and steering wheel with force feedback, as well as a large glowing Bat emblem above the cabinet.
-Different on-screen action will trigger the various lighting effects and patterns of the cabinet.
+The arcade cabinet for Batman consists of over 500 color shifting LEDs, a Batman-styled seat, and a steering wheel with force feedback, as well as a large glowing Bat emblem above the cabinet.
+Different on-screen actions trigger the various lighting effects and patterns of the cabinet.

 Development

 Development for Batman started in 2011 at Specular Interactive, who worked with Warner Brothers to build all of the Batmobiles and the Gotham City environment.
 According to Steve Ranck, the Specular Interactive team spent a lot of time building Gotham City, which in this game "is nearly 10 square miles of various suburbs, unique neighborhoods, elevation changes, tunnels, bridges, hills, dirt roads, jumps, secret paths, etc."

 Also according to Steve Ranck, the game contains 20 characters "with nearly 1,000 lines of spoken dialog, 3 fully animated boss characters" and 36 missions over 6 stages.

 Batman uses licensed visibility software, Umbra 3, to handle the occlusion culling in its game.
 The system has been developed by Umbra Software.